measuredco/puck/CONTRIBUTING.md

 Bugs and feature requests are best reported via GitHub issues.
 Always check if the issue already exists before opening a new one.

-If you're unsure whether or not you've encounter a bug, feel free to ask first 👇
+If you're unsure whether or not you've encountered a bug, feel free to ask first 👇

 ## Asking questions